 Step 5: Fully understand the company, the risks and exposures and the operations.
 This takes some time and

 digging.
 A program must be company and site specific.
 There can be an overall program to cover an entire

 company but each site must have a site specific program that specifically address the needs there.
 Find out

 what related injuries have occurred in the past and what the exposures are.

 Step 6: Begin to write the program constantly referring to all of the documents you have gathered and read.

 Let N.L.
-Austin & Associates, Inc. help you write your safety programs!
+Austin Consulting, LLC. help you write your safety programs!